carlanakajuni/carlanakajuni/README.md

 :sunny: **Some infos about me:**

-:house_with_garden: I'm currently living in São Paulo - Brazil;
+- :house_with_garden: I'm currently living in São Paulo - Brazil;

-:thought_balloon: A big beliver that thecnology can resolve many issues and that's why I'm looking for a chance to get started in this carrer;
+- :thought_balloon: A big beliver that thecnology can resolve many issues and that's why I'm looking for an opportunity to get started in this carrer;
+- :honeybee: I appreciate teamwork as in work environments as in hobbies places, where I practice sports in group :soccer: :rugby_football:;